Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 - Colorado State has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- Colorado State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.7 points.
+- Colorado State is 2-0 against the spread and 2-0 overall this season when the team notches more than 31.7 points.

-- When Colorado State amasses more than 440.2 yards, the team is 2-2 against the spread and 2-3 overall.
+- When Colorado State totals more than 440.2 yards, the team is 2-2 against the spread and 2-3 overall.

-- The Rams have 11 giveaways this season, while the Rainbow Warriors have 24 takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.